VirajJagtap001/BloggIt/README.md

 ## Setting up the project

-To run this project, you need to create a keys.js file in the root directory of the project and add your Firebase API key to it.
+To run this project, you need to create a keys.js file in the root directory of the project and add your Firebase details to it.

 1. Create a file named keys.js in the root directory of the project.
 2. Open the keys.js file and add the following code:

    export const apiKey = "YOUR_FIREBASE_API_KEY"

+   export const apiKey = "YOUR_FIREBASE_API_KEY"
+   export const authDomain = "YOUR_FIREBASE_AUTH_DOMAIN"
+   export const projectId = "YOUR_PROJECT_ID"
+   export const storageBucket = "YOUR_STORAGEBUCKET"
+   export const messagingSenderId = "YOUR_MESSAGING_SENDER_ID"
+   export const appId = "YOUR_APP_ID"
+   export const measurementId = "YOUR_MEASUREMENT_ID"

-3. Replace YOUR_FIREBASE_API_KEY with your actual Firebase API key.
+3. Replace the names with your actual Firebase details.
 4. Save the keys.js file.

-Once you have created the keys.js file and added your Firebase API key to it, you can run the project.
+Once you have created the keys.js file and added your Firebase details to it, you can run the project.

 ## Here are some common commands